-In the event that the UP and DOWN key labels have been changed for some other function, the UP key is the center button and the DOWN key is the bottom button.
+In the event that the UP and DOWN key labels have been changed for some other function, the UP key is the top left button and the DOWN key is the top right button with the antenna at the

-Caution: All same model systems on the same frequency within operating distance of the transmitter will be paired with the TX ID code.
+Caution: All same model system on the same frequency within operating distance of the transmitter will be paired with the TX ID code.
 In the case where there are other receivers nearby, ensure they are not powered during the remote setting procedure.